GoogleCloudPlatform/community/tutorials/send-connect-notification-to-slack-from-google-compute-engine.md

     script_dir="$( cd "$( dirname "${BASH_SOURCE[0]}" )" && pwd )"

-Then, check to see what kind of authentication event is happening.
-Notify on all events except closing an SSH connection.
+Then it checks to see what kind of authentication event is happening.
+The script notifies on all events except closing an SSH connection.

     if [[ $PAM_TYPE != "close_session" ]] ; then

-Construct a plain-text message to send.
-Include the username and remote IP address in the message.
+Then it constructs a plain-text message to send.
+The message include the username and remote IP address.

     host=$(hostname)
     message="SSH Login: ${PAM_USER} from ${PAM_RHOST} on ${host}"

-Read the webhook URL from the `slack-hook` file.
+It reads the webhook URL from the `slack-hook` file.

     hook=$(cat "${script_dir}/slack-hook")

-Send a POST HTTP request with the message to the Slack webhook.
+Finally, it send a POST HTTP request with the message to the Slack webhook.

     curl -X POST --data-urlencode "payload={\"text\": \"${message}\"}" "${hook}" fi